arungudelli/angularjswiki/content/en/material/tooltip/index.md

 }
 ```

-## Change the Styles of matTooltip
+## Change the Styles of mat Tooltip

-We can change the style of angular material tooltip by adding a class to the matTooltip.
+We can change the style of angular material tooltip by adding a class to the mat Tooltip.

-### Adding a class to tooltip container using matTooltipClass
+### Adding a class to mat tooltip container using matTooltipClass

 We can give custom class to tooltip container using `matTooltipClass`.It has similar syntax as `ngClass`.